TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

-## FlashCardApp
+## FlashCard

-FlashCardApp is a console application that allows users to select a continent and a stack of flashcards to study.
+FlashCard is a console application that allows users to select a continent and a stack of flashcards to study.
 Users can also view the results of past study sessions, and delete stacks of flashcards and their associated study sessions.

 ### Usage